 The Upper Tribunal allowed the claimant’s Article 8 appeal for the simple reason that the First-tier Tribunal had failed to deal with it.
 The First-tier Tribunal’s decision was set aside and will be remade by the Upper Tribunal.

 Where an appellant succeeds on one of their grounds of appeal, it is common practice for First-tier Tribunal judges to omit dealing with any alternative grounds.
-Smith confirms that such omissions are, nevertheless, appealable decisions.
+MS confirms that such omissions are, nevertheless, appealable decisions.
 If the alternative grounds that have not been dealt with would offer a benefit to the appellant compared to the ground on which they have won, the Upper Tribunal will expect the appellant to seek permission to appeal within the relevant time limit.

 It is open to argument whether the mechanism in regulation 33 of the 2016 EEA Regulations provides sufficient protection against breaches of Article 8, given that it only applies where a person has filed an appeal.
 For those who do not have a pending appeal against an EEA deportation order, like the claimant, the 2016 EEA regulations offer no such protection from removal.